shyamsundar009/rag-with-langsmith-evaluation/README.md

 ## Repository Structure

 - `rag.py`: Contains the code for the RAG pipeline.
-- `evaluate.ipynb`: Jupyter notebook for evaluating the RAG pipeline.
+- `evaluation_using_langsmith.ipynb`: Jupyter notebook for evaluating the RAG pipeline.
 - `requirements.txt`: List of dependencies required for the project.

 ## Dataset